Inaugural Season · 2026–2027

 Nancy Zhou Plays Bach and Contreras

-February 13–14, 2027 Venue TBA
+February 13–14, 2027 Trinity Baptist Church

 Bach: Violin Concerto in E Major

-Rachmaninoff: Symphony No. 2 in E minor
+Rachmaninoff: Symphony No. 2 in E Minor

 Bach: The Complete Brandenburg Concertos